 ![]() |

-When we got back to the resort my camera was set up to view the pictures on the TV set and we did see some fantastic photos of both of us with the tigers petting their coarse hair.
+When we returned to the resort, my camera was set up to display the pictures on the TV, and we saw some fantastic photos of both of us petting the tigers and their coarse hair.

 ![]() |